-- Reconstructive surgical services performed to correct or repair abnormal structures of the body caused by congenital defects, developmental abnormalities, trauma, infection, tumors, or disease to do either of the following: (A) To improve function; (B) To create a normal appearance, to the extent possible - Breast prostheses and reconstructive surgery to restore and achieve symmetry and any complications following a mastectomy are covered.
-For reconstructive surgical services following a mastectomy or lymph node dissection:

-- The hospital stay associated with a mastectomy or lymph node dissection is determined by the attending physician and surgeon in consultation with the patient, consistent with sound clinical principles and processes. - All complications of the mastectomy and reconstructive surgery, prosthesis for and reconstruction of the affected breast, and reconstructive surgery on the other breast needed to produce a symmetric appearance, are covered
+- Reconstructive surgical services performed to correct or repair abnormal structures of the body caused by congenital defects, developmental abnormalities, trauma, infection, tumors, or disease to do any of the following: (A) To improve function; (B) To create a normal appearance, to the extent possible; (C) To treat gender dysphoria/gender incongruence. - Breast prostheses and reconstructive surgery to restore and achieve symmetry and address any complications following a mastectomy are covered.
+For reconstructive surgical services following a mastectomy or lymph node dissection: - The hospital stay associated with a mastectomy or lymph node dissection is determined by the attending physician and surgeon in consultation with the patient, consistent with sound clinical principles and processes. - All complications of the mastectomy and reconstructive surgery, prosthesis for and reconstruction of the affected breast, and reconstructive surgery on the other breast needed to produce a symmetric appearance are covered.